Nozbe/WatermelonDB/docs-master/Implementation/Adapters.md

 - Why LokiJS?
 WebSQL would be a perfect fit for Watermelon, but sadly is a dead API, so we must use IndexedDB, but it's too low-level.
 LokiJS implements a fast querying API on top of IndexedDB.
 - `LokiJSAdapter` delegates everything to a separate thread over `LokiDispatcher`
 - `LokiDispatcher` spins up a worker thread running `LokiWorker`
-- `LokiWorker` maintains a queue of operations and executes them on `LokiExecutor`
+- `LokiWorker` maintains a queue of operations and executes them on `LokiDatabaseDriver`
-- `LokiExecutor` actually implements the Adapter operations
+- `LokiDatabaseDriver` actually implements the Adapter operations
 - `encodeQuery` translates `QueryDescription` objects to Loki query objects
 - `executeQuery` implements join queries (`Q.on`), which Loki does not support